Parkside Ceramics Limited trading as ‘Parkside’ and as ‘Strata Tiles’

 PRICE AND PAYMENT

-19. The prices given in our Quotations and price lists are and must be paid in GBP £ sterling and are exclusive of value added tax and any other applicable sales tax, duty or levy, which you must pay in addition (or reimburse to us if we become legally liable to pay).
+23. The prices given in our Quotations and price lists are stated in GBP £ sterling and exclusive of value added tax and any other applicable sales tax, duty or levy, which you must pay in addition (or reimburse to us if we become legally liable to pay).

-20. We have the right to require payment of the whole or part of any amount payable, before delivery or collection.
+25. We have the right to require payment of the whole or part of any amount payable, before arranging delivery, collection or manufacturing.
 Invoices are payable immediately on receipt, unless stated otherwise in our invoice.
 Payment must be made to the payee or bank account given in our invoice.

-22. We have the right to at any time, without limiting any other rights we have, set off any amount owing to us by you against any amount payable by us to you.
+27. We have the right at any time, without limiting any other rights we have, to set off any amount owing to us by you against any amount payable by us to you.

-23. You must pay interest to us on any overdue sum from the due date for payment at the annual rate of 5% above the base lending rate from time to time of The Bank of England, accruing on a daily basis until payment is made, whether before or after any judgment.
+28. You must pay interest to us on any overdue sum from the due date for payment at the rate equivalent to the annualised rate of 5% above the base lending rate from time to time of The Bank of England (or if that rate falls below 0, then 5%), but accruing and compounded on a daily basis until payment is made, whether before or after any judgment.